viper-010/Python_YT/01-Intro-to-Python/01_Intro-to-Python_tutorial.md

 If I ask you to calculate `5 + 6`, you will immediately say 11.
 How about `23453453 × 56456`?

-You will start searching for a calculator or jump to a new tab to calculate it.
-This **100 Days of Code** series will help you learn Python from the beginning to the end.
-We will start from 0, and by the time we end this course, I promise you will be a job-ready Python developer!

 ---

 ## What is Python?